Fossj117/fossj117.github.io/_posts/2024-01-20-opensauce-interactive-drawing-machine.md

 Find all the code for the project on GitHub [here](https://github.com/Fossj117/interactive_drawing_machine/tree/main)!

+## Reflection

+I think what I find interesting about this project from a conceptual perspective is the way that it expresses a kind of flattening of the hierarchy of creative "expertise".
+In much conventional art, there is a kind of uni-directionality: the artist has "something to say" (an idea, a feeling, an aesthetic direction), and uses their mastery of the techinical tools of their medium (paint, words, photos, whatever) to speak it to an audience who is likewise positioned in a passive, receptive role as listener and receiver.
+While our project was very simple, I like the way it breaks down this speaker/audience division.
+An artistic "vision" is still present (e.g. in the design of the whole collaborative system as well as the visual algorithm); however, the exact articulation of it is now determined in collaboration with an audience who is far more active.

+This kind of artist/audience interaction is certainly possible in a range of creative media[^2]; however, it seems particularly available for exploration in the generative art context, where new designs can readily be created/rendered/shared /materialized.
+Several recent generative art projects have explored this direction; salient examples include [QQL](https://qql.art/about) from Tyler Hobbs and Dandelion Wist, and [Fluint](https://medium.com/@eangolden/introducing-fluint-make-ink-and-water-art-with-your-friends-over-zoom-and-everyone-gets-63721d47fc35) from Ean Golden and team[^3].
+(Note: there's an interesting interview with Hobbs [here](https://www.rightclicksave.com/article/tyler-hobbs-on-qql-and-the-future-of-generative-art) that touches on some related themes)

+These are both interesting projects that I recommend checking out.
+In each, the artist's role is repositioned as the designer of a socio-technological system -- a set of building blocks that include large elements of randomness (computationally-mediated in the case of QQL; physically-mediated in the case of Flunit) -- which the audience engages with dynamically to make something new.

+This "stepping back" of the artist resonates with the broader movement towards "long form" generative art (e.g. [ArtBlocks](https://www.artblocks.io/)), where the artist gives up the right to explicit "curation" of which outputs to share from a generative algorithm.

+Getting even more conceptual, I think there are strong parallels with anarchist thought here, and a broader set of themes I am interested in around modularity and ownership in technological design -- see e.g. the discussion of "bottom-up design" [here](https://jeffreyfossett.com/2023/12/20/notes-on-scott.html).
+Broadly, the idea is that designers and artists have an important choice about *how strongly to impose their views* about what a  creative artifact *is* or *ought to be used for*.
+And further that -- at least in some settings -- there are some strong arguments (both practical and descriptive) for preferring a more humble, bottom-up, interactive, design mode that does not impose the creator's views so strongly.

 ## Footnotes

 [^1]: Our booth was right next to [our buddy Russ, who makes cool 3d-printed pottery](https://russfogle.com/).
 Check him out!
 Some of Evan's colleagues were also at the event showing off [BattleBot Chomp's](https://battlebots.fandom.com/wiki/Chomp) impressive walking mechanism.

+[^2]: One personal example that comes to mind for me is [this](https://www.zone3westernave.com/sketchbook/) "Community Sketchbook" project near me in Allston, MA, which variously invites community members to participate in the design of the mural.
+Another random example that comes to mind is a project like Abramović's [The Artist is Present](https://www.moma.org/calendar/exhibitions/964), which has something of this flavor.

+[^3]: Our unreleased "[Artproofs](https://jeffreyfossett.com/ArtproofsRadial/)" project is also in this spirit.
+Maybe we will finish it someday!